ZiyuWang1121/Collaborative-Workspace-System/README.md

 6. You can then input your own data or use the "Generate sample data" in the sidebar for demonstration.

 ## Project Objectives
--  Design the databases, identify/collect/simulate the data, and draw object oriented diagrams for the system’s functions.
+- Design the databases, identify/collect/simulate the data, and draw object-oriented diagrams for the system’s functions.
--  Develop all these functions (i.e. a library’s function call), and group some functions into a class (i.e. program library).
+- Develop all these functions (i.e., a library’s function call), and group some functions into a class (i.e, a program library).
--  Use text mining model(s) to analyze the project and skills information.
--  Use a data mining model model(s) for relating the project skill requirement and staff profiles.
+- Use a data mining model for relating the project skill requirements and staff profiles.
 - Use data visualization to generate and visualize the project skills requirement and staff profiles analysis.

 ## Assessment
 -  Group Project Presentation (10%)